 The Gateway Arch is probably one of the most recognized local landmarks, but it also happens to be a national park.
 Even though I remember going as a kid, I’m almost ashamed to admit that I had never taken my kids there until this summer.

 We took the Metrolink from the station closest to our house, which was an event unto itself for my crew, and it was a short walk from the station to the park grounds.
-The recently renovated park grounds are amazing, so much open green space and an awesome view of the riverfront (side note: our trip coincided with recent flooding, so access to the riverfront is limited).
+The renovated park grounds are amazing, so much open green space and an awesome view of the riverfront.
 And once inside, it’s free to walk through the museum; fees apply to the documentary movie and the tram ride to the top.